KaiFig/Unit_3/Project/read_me.md

 db.close()
 self.data_table.update_row_data(None, data)
 ```
-**Fig x** This is part of the main python code for the home screen which enables the user to see all the games that the user has recorded in chronological order.
+**Fig 21** This is part of the main python code for the home screen which enables the user to see all the games that the user has recorded in chronological order.
 The use of the datetime library makes it much easier and simpler to display the games in chronological order which is good coding practice

 ## Relational databases
 Databases enable the user to save data and inputs that they have.